Burning-burning/Burning-burning/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-"Software Requirements Specification for OMG Version 0.1
+Software Requirements Specification for OMG Version 0.1
 ===============================

 .. toctree::